1. Malaysian Students Program

 - Students on a Malaysian government scholarship study for one year and learn the Korean language skills necessary for undergraduate studies in Korean colleges.
 More than 490 students have participated in this program and have entered engineering schools in Korea since September 2000.
 The program is composed of eight month Korean language course in Malaysia under instruction by teachers from KLEC, and about four month language course plus mathematics and engineering course in Korea.
 Students also participate in Chinese character, pronunciation, speaking, computer classes etc.

-2. Diplomats subject Korea Language and Culture Courses
+2. Korean Language and Culture Program for Diplomats

 3. Cultural Partnership Initiative Korean Language Training Program